kvcpers/IT490-Individual/docs/Module03-kp784-dev-log.md

     - Set up firewall rules with UFW
     - Create user accounts for team members
     - Configure hostname for node identification
-  - Started Date: [Current Date]
+  - Started Date: June 20rd, 2025
-  - Target Completion Date: [Current Date + 1 week]
+  - Target Completion Date: June 23rd, 2025
-  - Finished Date: N/A
+  - Finished Date: June 23rd, 2025
-  - Summary of individual contribution for this entry:
+  - Summary of individual contribution for this entry: Everything is working as expected.
+Everyone did their part and we were able to complete the project however it was more about communication and finding a time and place to meet with everyone.
-    Created a comprehensive setup script that automates the configuration of a central logging system.
-The script includes hostname configuration, user creation, package installation, firewall setup, Tailscale installation, and rsyslog client configuration for forwarding logs to a central server at 100.93.223.65:514.

 ### Noteworthy Learnings and resource links
 - Centralized logging system architecture and implementation